mattforni/notes/languages/italiano/corsa-5.md

 lasciare - to leave
 malata - sick
 il medico - the doctor
+mille - one thousand
+un milione - one million
 la nebbia - the fog
 quando - when
 le pastiglie - the pills
-pesante - heavy
-pisolino - nap
-la prenotazione del posto - the seat reservation la ricetta - the presciption riposare - to relax lo scompartimento - the compartment
+perché devi essere così esagerato - why do you have to exaggerate? pesante - heavy pisolino - nap il profilo - the profile la prenotazione del posto - the seat reservation il problema - the problem la ricetta - the presciption riposare - to relax lo scompartimento - the compartment